OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 You will notice that this archive will zip all the HTML/CSS/JavaScript/etc resources into a zip file that will be used at runtime when a Web Interface is required.
 The `http-tiny-server` can get the resources it needs from a zip, to minimize its footprint.

+> _**Note**_: This `to.prod.sh` script takes care of the deployment of the Java and Web parts (http server).
+> If your config requires some sensor data to be reached, the corresponding Python
+> scripts should be available on your production machine too.
+> See how to do this is [their folder's README.md](../../NMEA-multiplexer/src/main/python/README.md#TCP).

 ---